bernieplug/eepelican/content/blog/buyer-review-dos-donts.md

 [Buyer-Review Matching](https://efficientera.com/pages/feedback/) is one of Efficient Era’s most valuable features.
 It opens up the possibilities for customer service on Amazon in a way unlike any other tool.

 If you don’t know how it works yet, it’s pretty simple.
-On your Efficient Era dashboard, you can go to the Product Reviews section and click the dropdown for a review.
-You should see an orange button that says “Orders,” which, when clicked, will display any order numbers associated with the customer that left that review.
-From that order number, you can message the customer through Amazon’s Buyer-Seller Messaging service.
+On your Efficient Era dashboard, go to **Product Reviews > Review List**.
+When you look at any individual review, the column on the far right should display the order number.
+From that order number, you can go to the Order Details page on Seller Central and message the customer through Amazon’s Buyer-Seller Messaging service.

 ![Order Number Image](/images/blog/2017/05/buyer-review-example.png)

+*Note that reviews will not display an order number in three cases: if the review is not a Verified Review, if the reviewer bought the product from another seller, or if the review was left before you signed up for Efficient Era.*

 Obviously, this feature is very powerful, and you can do a lot for your business by leveraging Buyer-Review Matching correctly.
 At the same time, with that power comes a certain possibility of misuse.
 In this post, we’ll go over all the great things that you can do with Buyer-Review Matching, as well as some of the things that you definitely should not do.